 Get your double boiler going: A double boiler method is how we are going to melt your soy wax.
 This means you aren’t putting your wax directly on a stovetop or over an open flame, which is much too hot.
 Rather, you are melting your wax in a heat-resistant vessel suspended over simmering water.
 Take your small to medium saucepan and fill it about two inches full of water.
 Set this on medium-high heat until little bubbles form, then reduce to low-medium heat for a simmer.

-While waiting for the water to simmer, prepare your candle container(s): Using the double-sided wick stickers and wicks labeled for your container(s) (glass, tin, or wood bowl), stick wicks to the center bottom of your containers (don’t fret if it’s not perfect; I’ll help you center the wick later).
+While waiting for the water to simmer, prepare your candle container(s): Using the double-sided wick stickers in your kit, stick wicks to the center bottom of your containers (don’t fret if it’s not perfect; I’ll help you center the wick later).

 If you have a food thermometer, start checking the temperature of the wax once it is fully melted.
 You are looking for the wax to reach 185° F.